 Digital Accessibility

-From the workshop itself, we were taught about the general non-text element functions in HTML to enable screen readers.
+In the workshop, we were taught about the general non-text element functions in HTML to enable screen readers.
 These were the standard set of aria labels, fig captions, and headers.
+I learned about existing design patterns for better screen reader parsing.
+I was glad to see work being done to make the internet marginally better.

 Citations